sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/01-track-1-rag-adk-cloud-run/README.md

 | Cloud Run deployment | Public managed service | 🟡 Final proof to be curated |
 | RAG behavior tests | In-menu, out-of-menu, and allergen-aware checks | 🟡 Final evidence to be curated |

-I use **pending** deliberately here: implementation results are not promoted to public PASS claims until the evidence is actually committed to this repository.

 ## 🔐 Security Notes

 A useful part of this codelab is that deployment is not treated as "give the app everything and hope for the best."
 The intended Cloud Run service uses a dedicated service account and the model-access role it needs rather than relying on a broadly privileged default runtime identity.